ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 State Distribution and Locations

-Map 15 from MBC records 1992-2010 confirms and expands the Atlas distribution, in particular showing Bronze Copper to be more widespread in the Berkshires than had been thought.
-Singles have been found in Egremont, Stockbridge, Cheshire, and Windsor, and also possibly Sheffield, Pittsfield, and Adams, judging from the NABA count reports.
-Bronze Copper has been found in nearby Charlemont (Franklin County), in the upper (Greenfield), and the lower (Longmeadow), but not the central parts of the Connecticut River valley.
+Map 15 from MBC records 1992-2013 confirms and expands the Atlas distribution, and in particular shows Bronze Copper to be much more widespread in the Berkshires than had been thought.
+Singles have been found in Egremont, Hinsdale, Stockbridge, Cheshire, and Windsor, and also possibly Sheffield, Pittsfield, and Adams, judging from the NABA count reports.
+Bronze Copper has been found in nearby Charlemont (Franklin County), and in the upper (Greenfield), and the lower (Longmeadow) -- but not the central -- parts of the Connecticut River valley.

-Bronze Copper is not common in central Massachusetts: singles have been found only in two towns, Princeton (1995) and Brookfield (1998).
-But in the greater Boston area, the strongholds in Concord, Wayland and Lincoln remain, and there are now several reports from Boston’s newly-created habitat at Millennium Park (2008; 2010).
+Bronze Copper is not common in central Massachusetts: singles have been found in only two towns, Princeton (1995) and Brookfield (1998).
+But in the greater Boston area, the strongholds in Concord, Wayland and Lincoln remain, and there are now several reports from Boston’s newly-created habitat at Millennium Park (2008; 2010), and Needham Charles River Preserve (2012; 2013), along the Charles River.
 In Norwood/Milton, Glassberg (1989:34) listed Fowl Meadow as an active location, but there have been only two recent reports (M. Arey, 2009 and 2010).

-In Essex County, Bronze Copper has been reported only once from Plum Island (R. Hildreth, 3 individuals, 9/14/2003), but good searches of Plum Island have not been made since.
+In Essex County, Bronze Copper has been reported only once from Plum Island NWR (R. Hildreth, 3 individuals, 9/14/2003), but good searches of Plum Island have not been made since.
 Singles were found in 2008 and 2009 in a Newbury yard near Plum Island.
 Bronze Copper was reported in three years (2002, 2003, and 2012) at Ipswich River WS in Topsfield, around polygonum at the edges of the Ipswich River.
-In 2009, 2010, and 2011 Bronze Copper was found at Appleton Farms in Ipswich, where it was documented photographically in 2011 by Howard Hoople (see http://www.flickr.com/photos/hghoople/6201148117/ taken Oct 1, 2011).
-Bronze Copper seems established, but rather scarce, in Essex County.
+In 2009, 2010, 2011, 2012 and 2013 Bronze Copper was found at Appleton Farms in Ipswich, where it was documented photographically in 2011 by Howard Hoople (see http://www.flickr.com/photos/hghoople/6201148117/ taken Oct 1, 2011), with larger numbers reported from that site in 2012 and 2013.
+In sum, Bronze Copper seems established, but rather scarce, in Essex County.

-Bronze Copper does not occur in southeastern Massachusetts: there are no MBC, Atlas, or historical records.
-Mello and Hansen (2004) do not list it for Cape Cod, and it is not found today on the Vineyard (Pelikan 2002) or Nantucket (LoPresti 2011).
+In 2013 Bronze Copper was found for the first time in southeastern Massachusetts, in Raynham, in the headwaters area of the Taunton River drainage (1, 9/7/2013, M. Arey; 1, 9/19/2013, J. Dwelly).
+Prior to this, there had been no MBC, Atlas, or historical records from southeastern Massachusetts, so this may be a recent colonisation.
+Mello and Hansen (2004) do not list Bronze Copper for Cape Cod, and it is not found today on the Vineyard (Pelikan 2002) or Nantucket (LoPresti 2011).
 Nor was it on these islands in the 1940's, although it may have been present on one or both of the islands prior to 1900 (Jones and Kimball 1943: 197, citing the pre-1900 Bolter collection).

-COLLECTORS PLEASE NOTE: specimens OF THIS SPECIES should NOT be collected without a permit for scientific research.
-The purpose of the research and the institution where the specimen(s) are to be deposited should be specified.
+COLLECTORS PLEASE NOTE: BECAUSE OF THE CONTEXT OF REGIONAL DECLINE, WE RECOMMEND THAT specimens OF THIS SPECIES NOT be collected without a permit SPECIFYING THE INSTITUTIONAL AUSPICES AND purpose of THE research, and the LOCATION where the specimen(s) are to be deposited.

 Broods and Flight Periods

-MBC sight records show two flight periods: a small flight mid-June to mid-July, and a larger flight mid-August to mid-October (Nielsen 2008).
-There are undoubtedly at least two broods here, as in Connecticut (O’Donnell et al., 2007), although in Ohio there are three (Iftner et al. 1992).
+MBC records show two flight periods: a small flight mid-June to mid-July, and a larger flight mid-August to mid-October (http://www.naba.org/chapters/nabambc/flight-dates-chart.asp).
+There are undoubtedly at least two broods here, as in Connecticut (O’Donnell et al., 2007).
+In Ohio, Pennsylvania and Maryland, there is a partial or full third flight (Iftner et al. 1992; Opler and Krizek 1984).

 The extreme dates reported during the Atlas period are similar ---15 June and 21 October 1990, Concord (Middlesex Co.), R. Walton.
-There is not enough information at present to indicate any trend toward earlier emergences or later flight dates.
+There is not enough data available to suggest any trend toward earlier emergences or later flight dates.

 Outlook

-Despite an upward population trend here, this species should be a conservation priority in Massachusetts given the regional context of decline.
-The status of Bronze Copper in the northeast has been the subject of concern for some time.
+We believe that this species should be a conservation priority in Massachusetts given the regional context of decline.
+(See Species of Conservation Concern) The status of Bronze Copper in the northeast has been uncertain for some time.
 In Connecticut it is a state species of special concern, rank S2.
 The 1995-99 Connecticut Atlas found it local and rare, with only 12 project specimens compared to 31 pre-project.
 It is thought to be declining due to loss of pastures and wet meadows through development or succession.

 The species has especially declined in New Jersey (Gochfeld and Burger 1997:146-7).
 In 2002 New Jersey adopted a list of Endangered, Threatened and Special Concern species of butterflies, with Bronze Copper listed as Endangered.
 But after an absence of sightings since 1996, a few were seen in 2007 and 2008 (Wander and Wander 2009).